H8X24A1/H8X24A1.github.io/appendix/product-descriptions/app-description-roombooking.md

 ## 7 Legal Notes
 “Microsoft”, “Exchange”, “Microsoft 365”, and “Graph” are trademarks of Microsoft Corporation.
-HXA.io and HXA Room Booking are products of **NT Technologies GmbH**, Germany.
+HXA.io and HXA Room Booking are products of **NT Technologies GmbH/ NetTask GmbH**, Germany.

 ---